Derek Williams (musician): New Zealand School of Music

-In 1974, Williams founded and until 1978 was governing director of the New Zealand School of Music Ltd under the patronage of the Mayor of Auckland, Sir Dove-Myer Robinson and with the conductor of the Symphonia of Auckland, Maestro Juan Matteucci, he established the first non-university tertiary level qualification for conductors of music in the Southern Hemisphere, followed by a similar course for percussionists.
+In 1974, Williams founded and until 1978 was governing director of the New Zealand School of Music Ltd under the patronage of the Mayor of Auckland, Sir Dove-Myer Robinson and with the conductor of the Symphonia of Auckland, Maestro Juan Matteucci, he established the first non-university tertiary level qualification for conductors of music in the Southern Hemisphere.
+Williams was also a course participant.
+This made the front page of the Auckland Star, and featured women conductors, including Alexandra Wiltshire who went on to become the first woman to conduct a major opera in New Zealand.
+Wiltshire later was a conductor of the Australian production of Cats at Theatre Royal, Sydney, for which Williams was also a keyboardist, for several hundred performances.
+There followed a similar course for percussionists, and in 1977 an Orchestral Training Scheme to be headed by Matteucci with Symphonia section leaders was announced, however this was shelved after funding failed to materialise.

 Rotorua

 During his tenure as teacher in charge of Music at Rotorua Boys' High School from 1979 to 1985, Williams was performer and musical director for numerous community productions, including Jesus Christ Superstar starring Rob Guest and as joint MD with Peter Lette for the Rotorua Operatic Society's 1980 production of Godspell at the Sir Howard Morrison Performing Arts Centre.
 In 1982, Williams was also keyboards player for Sir Howard Morrison.
 In 1984, he was seconded from teaching to work as a computer programmer of educational applications for New Zealand schools on the Poly-1 that allowed New Zealand educators to design and deliver curricula on class computer networks.